-This female entity has been known to sit on the bed, when guests are in it.
+She has been known to sit on the bed, when guests are in it.

-In the former Chapel; now a banquet hall for special events:
+In the former Chapel, now a banquet hall for special events:

 Perhaps Father Murphy or Charles Eisenbeis isn’t too pleased to see his chapel being used as a dining/event area.